pranavkm7/pranavkm7/README.md

 - 👋 Hi, I’m @pranavkm7
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me Pranavkm007@gmail.com